 In order to launch an attack on this myelin sheath, T-cells from the immune system must first traverse the blood-brain barrier (BBB) which, according to Johns Hopkins University, is "a dynamic interface that separates the brain from the circulatory system and protects the central nervous system from potentially harmful chemicals.”

-In a study on the effects of cigarette smoking on the BBB, researchers at the Cleveland Clinic Learner College of Medicine found that “compounds contained in TS [tobacco smoke] may affect the viability of cells comprising the BBB and trigger an inflammatory response that, in turn, may further lead to loss of BBB integrity.”
+In on the effects of cigarette smoking on the BBB, researchers at the Cleveland Clinic Learner College of Medicine found that “compounds contained in TS [tobacco smoke] may affect the viability of cells comprising the BBB and trigger an inflammatory response that, in turn, may further lead to loss of BBB integrity.”

 While studies have yet to be conducted on the effects of a BBB compromised by cigarette smoking on the escalation of disease progression in MS patients who smoke, these conclusions suggest that further research needs to be done.